DataBiosphere/analysis_pipeline_WDL/_documentation_/for users/cwl-vs-wdl-user.md

 ## ld-pruning.wdl
 * The CWL appears to contain a bug where `exclude_PCA_cor` being set to false is not respected ([#14](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/14)).
 The WDL avoids this.
 * The output of merge_gds across the CWL and WDL do not md5 to the same value, but should be functionally equivalent.
 See [#22](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/22) for more information.
+* Due to [how](https://github.com/zhengxwen/SeqArray/blob/828cbb5d06d85581119aaf9ab854e1d2497c65c5/R/UtilsMerge.R#L282) [SeqArray](https://github.com/zhengxwen/SeqArray/blob/828cbb5d06d85581119aaf9ab854e1d2497c65c5/R/UtilsMerge.R#L299) [works](https://github.com/zhengxwen/SeqArray/blob/828cbb5d06d85581119aaf9ab854e1d2497c65c5/R/UtilsMerge.R#L358), the CWL pipeline will (likely incorrectly) claim that you have repeating variants IDs and/or repeating sample IDs.
+The WDL pipeline avoids this issue by skipping the merge and check merge steps if you have only one GDS file input.

 ## null-model.wdl
 The CWL includes a function which is designed to have an output phenotype file inherit metadata from the required input phenotype file.
 It is specific to the Seven Bridges platform and therefore has not been included in the WDL.
 We have tested the workflow extensively and have not found a situation where the phenotype output file from the WDL varies from what the phenotype output from the CWL is; ie, in spite of this deletion the two outputs md5 across workflows.